What you need to know about Scottish Income Tax, even if you don’t live in Scotland

 Scottish Bands and Rates

-SIT only applies to non-savings, non-dividend income.
-Therefore, the UK rates and bands must still be used for the purposes of working out the level of the personal savings allowance (‘PSA’), the rates of tax on savings and dividends, and the rates of capital gains tax.
+As noted previously, SIT only applies to non-savings income, therefore the UK rates and bands must still be used for the purposes of working out the level of the savings allowance, the rates of tax on savings and dividend income, and the rates of capital gains tax.

-This means that when dealing with a Scottish taxpayer's computation, parallel income tax computations may be required, applying the SIT bands first to non-savings income and then reassessing the available bands and rates when dealing with savings and dividend income.
+This means that when dealing with a Scottish taxpayer’s computation you may need to complete parallel income tax computations, applying the SIT bands to non-savings income and then reassessing the available bands and rates when dealing with savings and dividend income.

 |Non-savings income||Savings income||Dividend income||Tax suffered|